tynopet/homework/homework-64/gw3._p57.md

     4. Jack must wear a suit and a tie at work because the manager says so.
     5. Antonio must be from Milan.
     6. Roger has to find a job soon.
-    7. You mustn't to use mobile phones inside the hospital.
+    7. You mustn't use mobile phones inside the hospital.
     8. Susan must work overtime because her boss says so.

 3.